allisonhorst/palmerpenguins/README.md

 devtools::install_github("allisonhorst/penguins")
 ```

-See `?penguins` for information on the simplified subset, and `?penguins_raw` for information on the raw data.
+See `?penguins` for information on the simplified subset, and `?penguins_raw` for information on the raw data (details below, and in documentation).

 ## About the data